rukhsaranju/M2M/readme.md

 Me 2 Me Engine is a local-first journal analysis CLI for people who want to explore their writing privately, structurally, and on their own terms.

-This project parses journal exports, stores entries in a local SQLite database, and provides simple text analysis without cloud services or AI-generated interpretation.
+This project parses journal exports, stores entries in a local SQLite database, and provides offline text analysis without cloud services or AI-generated interpretation.

 ## Why This Exists